jdbctemplatemapper/jdbctemplatemapper/README.md

  private Integer id;

  @Column
- private String customerName;  // will map to custmer_name by default
+ private String customerName;  // will map to custmer_name column by default

  @Column(name="type")
- private String customerType;  // will map to type in database
+ private String customerType;  // will map to type column in database

- private String something;     // This will not be persisted because it does not have a @Column annotation }
+ private String something;     // This will not be persisted because it has no annotations

+}
 ```